-In this destination trip report we will explore the city of Kotor in Montenegro, where a picture-perfect Medieval old town meets some of the most spectacular scenery to be found in Europe.
+In this destination trip report we will visit the city of Kotor in Montenegro, where a picture-perfect Medieval old town meets some of the most spectacular scenery to be found in Europe.

 Kotor has long been one of my favourite travel destinations in Europe and I was delighted that I finally had the opportunity again to return to the city.